onestardao/WFGY/ProblemMap/Atlas/Fixes/official/demos/demo-f1-grounding-anchor/README.md

 Reading discipline for AI:
 - Preserve the distinction between grounding failure, diagnosability pressure, and later repair escalation.
 - Do not collapse this case into generic hallucination language.
-- Do not treat replay mode as inferior to live rerun mode.
 - Route first, then repair.
+- Treat replay mode as a valid teaching layer, not as an inferior substitute.
+- Treat live mode as a reproduction layer, not as proof of universal robustness.

 AI_NOTE_END
 -->